MirkoMignini/wordpress_check/README.md

 wordpress_theme_finder
 ===================

-Gem to check if a site is built with wordpress and get theme informations.
+Gem to check if a website is built with wordpress and get theme informations.

 ## Requirements